-At the end of June 2015 I was asked to travel from my graphic design studio in Westport, CT, to Nashville, TN, to be one of the speakers at the inaugural Designers Roundtable Retreat (DRR).
+At the end of June 2015, I was asked to travel from my graphic design studio in Westport, CT, to Nashville, TN, to be one of the speakers at the inaugural Designers Roundtable Retreat (DRR) (now the Creatives Roundtable).
 I was part of the panel Down and Dirty Interviews with Creative Experts.
-I also headed a lunch roundtable discussion and a speed coaching table on marketing your creative business.
+And, I headed a lunch roundtable discussion and a speed coaching table on marketing your creative business.

 SO WHAT DID I LEARN AT THE DRR?

-From the Marketing Mentor Ilise Benum I learned that asking the right questions is more effective than talking, as well as the 4 C’s of Marketing: Choose • Connect • Cultivate • Credibilitate.
+From the Marketing Mentor Ilise Benum I learned that asking the right questions for your graphic design business is more effective than talking, as well as the 4 C’s of Marketing: Choose • Connect • Cultivate • Credibilitate.

-I interacted with a lot of great designers at the conference.
-Some I had met at previous design conferences; some who like me, belong to the Designers Roundtable (a community of independent creative business owners focused on supporting, encouraging, and pushing the boundaries which makes business flourish); and some new ones who I am sure I will stay in touch with.
+I interacted with a lot of great graphic designers at the conference.
+Some I had met at previous design conferences; some who like me, belong to the Creatives’ Roundtable (a community of independent creative business owners focused on supporting, encouraging, and pushing the boundaries which make your business flourish); and some new ones who I am sure I will stay in touch with.

 WHERE DO I GO FROM HERE?

-I really enjoyed speaking at the conference, and I welcome the opportunity to do so at other venues where people want to gain insight on the creative side of creative business.
-I will continue to design in both my Westport, CT, studio and the Grind Spaces office I rent in New York City, but I am eliminating some of the work that is no longer part of my long-term plan and concentrating on what I love to do and do best: annual report design, logo design, ad design, and business-to-business print and digital design.
+I really enjoyed speaking at the conference, and I welcome the opportunity to do so at other venues where people want to gain insight into the creative side of graphic and creative business.
+Graphic design will continue in both my Westport, CT, studio and the Luminary office I rent in New York City, but I am eliminating some of the work that is no longer part of my long-term plan and concentrating on what I love to do and do best: annual report design, logo design, ad design, and business-to-business print and digital design.
 And I will continue to mentor young designers as I have been doing for the past 10 years.